aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-25-exception-thrown-when-using-xslt-extensions.md

---- cson
+---
   title: "Exception thrown when using XSLT extensions"
   metaTitle: "Exception thrown when using XSLT extensions"
   description: "A common problem when writing XSLT extensions"
   revised: "2010-04-25"
   date: "2010-04-25"
-tags: ["umbraco","xslt"]
+  tags:
+    - "umbraco"
+    - "xslt"
   migrated: "true"
-urls: ["/exception-thrown-when-using-xslt-extensions"]
+  urls:
+    - "/exception-thrown-when-using-xslt-extensions"
-summary: """
+  summary: ""

-"""
 ---
 This is a question I was asked today but it's also something which I have come across myself when creating XSLT extensions.